hackeryarn/blog/content/post/dry.md

 The other problem is closely related to the first, but more insidious.
 Having the level as part of the bonus calculation tightly couples this function to the concept of levels.
 We lose all ability to apply this function in different contexts.

-If we want to run a simulation that shows the impacts of different bonus structures, we have to introduce levels into this simulations even though we don't care about levels when simulating bonus structures.
+If we want to run a simulation that shows the impacts of different bonus structures we currently have to introduce levels into it, but levels should not be taken into consideration when simulating bonus structures.
 This kills DRY's promise of re-usability.

-These are some serious issue, but not all is lost.
+These are some serious issues, but not all is lost.
 Let's look at a way that we can identify and fix these problems.

 ## Abstraction Barriers